yetanotherco/aligned_layer/README.md

     -X POST https://ethereum-holesky-rpc.publicnode.com
 ```

-This returns a 0x1 if the proof and it's associated data is correct and verified in Aligned, and 0x0 if not.
+The curl returns a 0x1 if the proof and it's associated data is correct and verified in Aligned, and 0x0 if not.

 For example, this a correct calldata for a verified proof: